 Good Academic Standing: All students applying to the Nursing Program must be in Good Academic standing based on NECC Academic Standards and Progress Policy.

 Program Capacity

-The Practical Nursing option has a limited number of seats.
-In general, the College accepts 30 students.
+The Associate Degree in Nursing Option has a limited number of seats.
+In general, the College accepts 30 students to begin the day section.